 To comply with the Card Scheme regulations, you must make sure that your merchants follow those rules:

-- The captured amount must be equal to or lower than the pre-authorized amount.
+must be equal to or less

-- Pre-Authorizations must be captured within 30 days to guarantee payment to the merchant.
+to guarantee payment to the merchant.

 Performing a Pre-Authorization

-To perform a Pre-Authorization on the card, modify the TransactionParameters
+To perform a Pre-Authorization on the card, modify the

-to include the autoCapture = false
+to include the

 property for the initial transaction.

-TransactionParameters parameters = new TransactionParameters.Builder() .charge(new BigDecimal("13.37"), Currency.EUR) .autoCapture(false) .build(); Intent intent = ui.createTransactionIntent(paramters); startActivityForResult(intent, MposUi.REQUEST_CODE_PAYMENT);
+TransactionParameters parameters = new TransactionParameters.Builder() .charge(new BigDecimal("13.37"), Currency.EUR) .autoCapture(false) .build(); Intent intent = ui.createTransactionIntent(paramters); startActivityForResult(intent, MposUi.REQUEST_CODE_PAYMENT); The result in the onActivityResult() will be the same as for a normal charge transaction.

-Make sure to provide a receipt to the shopper!
+Make sure to provide a receipt to the shopper.

 Capturing a Pre-Authorization

-To capture an Pre-Authorization later on, you create TransactionParameters
+To capture an Pre-Authorization later, you create

-that contains the transactionIdentifier
+that contains the

+of the previous transaction.
 Optionally, you can also change the amount that should ultimately be captured.

 TransactionParameters parameters = new TransactionParameters.Builder() .capture("<transactionIdentifer>") // For partial captures, specify the amount to be captured // and the currency from the Pre-Authorization //.amountAndCurrency(new BigDecimal("1.00"), io.mpos.transactions.Currency.EUR) .build(); Intent intent = ui.createTransactionIntent(paramters); startActivityForResult(intent, MposUi.REQUEST_CODE_PAYMENT);

-As a result, you will receive one of the following via the onActivityResult()
+As a result, you will receive one of the following via the

 :

-- The original transaction that is now captured, indicated by
+• The original transaction that is now captured, indicated by

 transaction.captured = true

-; - An error indicating why capturing the charge failed.
+• An error indicating why capturing the charge failed.